flaxandteal/arches-terraform/README.md

 2. Create the new GCP project
 3. Enable billing for the new project
+4. Enable the Cloud Key Management Service (KMS) API for the project.
+Note: I have tried doing this in my script but it failed so manual for now
 4. You must have the following installed locally to bootstrap this:
         GitHub CLI (gh --version to check)
         GCP CLI (gcloud version to check)